 Negligence is the best-known theory of liability that is used in tort law.
 Other theories of liability in tort include, for example, intentional interference with persons, misuse of legal process, defamation, invasion of privacy, intentional interference with property, nuisance, and strict liability.
 Some of these theories are discussed below.

-Torts in this category include, for example: assault, battery, false arrest, and false imprisonment.
+Torts in this category include, for example, are assault, battery, false arrest, and false imprisonment.
 Assault is threatening violence, and battery is actual physical violence.
 If a person tries to hit another person, it is an assault whether or not he hits the other person.
 If he hits the other person, it is battery.
 Assault alone may be enough to give rise to a cause of action

 False arrest and false imprisonment are essentially the same.
-Both involve an unlawful detention of the plaintiff which the defendant knows, or should know, is unlawful.
+Both involve unlawful detention of the plaintiff which the defendant knows, or should know, is unlawful.

 A person who, without probable cause, spitefully institutes criminal or civil proceedings against another may be liable in an action for malicious prosecution.
-A similar action is abuse of process, in which the defendant has a warrant, summons, or subpoena issued for an improper purpose.
-Also, a person who frivolously or habitually starts legal proceedings may be sanctioned by the court, or in the case of an habitual or vexatious litigation may be prohibited from starting new cases.
-Other sanctions include fines and payment of the other person's attorney fees.
+A similar action is the abuse of process, in which the defendant has a warrant, summons, or subpoena issued for an improper purpose.
+Also, a person who frivolously or habitually starts legal proceedings may be sanctioned by the court, or in the case of habitual or vexatious litigation may be prohibited from starting new cases.
+Other sanctions include fines and payment of the other person’s attorney fees.

 Defamation is a false or derogatory statement about another.
 It may be libel (which is written) or slander (which is spoken).
 The injury in libel or slander is an injury to reputation, including: character, morals, ability, business practices, or financial status.
 Common, malicious gossip may be sufficiently defamatory to justify liability for slander or libel.